-From the diary, I learned that Jessie had attended a poetry class at the senior center, where she read Walt Whitman’s poem, Crossing Brooklyn Ferry, from his Leaves of Grass (first published in 1855).
+From the diary, I learned that Jessie had read Walt Whitman’s poem, Crossing Brooklyn Ferry, from his Leaves of Grass (first published in 1855).
 What would happen if I juxtaposed Jessie’s matter-of-fact diction with Whitman’s grand, rhapsodic language?

-The result was Beautiful Hills of Brooklyn, a one-act, one-woman, one-hour play that won a Moondance Award in 2002.
+The result was Beautiful Hills of Brooklyn, a one-act, one-woman play that won a Moondance Award in 2002.
 Joanna Merlin performed the play at the Makor Center of the 92nd Street Y in New York City under the direction of Amy Feinberg.

-In 2008, at Joanna Merlin’s initiative, the play was adapted into a short dramatic film, directed by Ragnar Freidank.
-With Joanna Merlin as the wonderfully expressive star, the film won 18 awards and qualified for an Academy Award nomination.
+In 2008, the play was adapted into a short dramatic film, directed by Ragnar Freidank and starring Joanna Merlin.
+The film won 18 awards and qualified for an Academy Award nomination.

-The film (38 minutes) is screened frequently at community gatherings, houses of worship, professional conferences, and organizations that provide care to the elderly.
+The film (38 minutes) has been screened at community gatherings, houses of worship, professional conferences, and organizations that provide care to the elderly.